TRUMANCFY/DSEProject/README.md

 		- collect the partial decrypted vote
 		- tally the result
 	- Independent server:
-		- send the authentication secret to Peetster
+		- send the authentication secret to Peerster
 		- generate public key
 		- distribute partial private keys to the servers
 - What is more, we need frontends to provide user interface in the framework of Vue, and also a light-weighted backend in the framework of Flask and database to support for the user management.